 “The industry, together with good policy settings from government, should continue to invest in objective measurements around Lean Meat Yield (LMY) and Eating Quality (EQ), and conduct research to link on-farm production to specific product attributes.
 For example, the emergence of new technologies for LMY EQ that can objectively measure intramuscular fat, fat cover and eye muscle depth and yield can underpin Australia’s product quality integrity and grow Meat Standards Australia (MSA).
-To satisfy the producer, the processor and, most importantly, the consumer, industry should implement a transparent pricing model which includes metrics around these qualities.
+To satisfy the producer, the processor and the consumer, industry should implement a transparent pricing model which includes metrics around these qualities.
 If these systems are implemented, the challenge then is to ensure they can be relied on for their accuracy and can be used to re-engineer how the product is transacted within the chain.”

-Michael believes industry should foster a virtual mechanism with a pricing model based on HSCW, LMY and EQ for processors to secure supply of animals direct from farm, while improving communication and linkage within the chain, thereby reducing unnecessary costs.
+Michael believes industry should foster a virtual mechanism with a pricing model based on HSCW, LMY and EQ for processors to secure supply of animals direct from farm, while improving communication and linkage within the chain, thereby reducing costs.

 “Currently, sheep price reporting is based on a simple supply and demand method, but this could change to focus on a system which reflects quality attributes,” Michael said.

 “Australia’s sheepmeat prices are not currently a reflection of quality, but by implementing a system which reflects objective measurable we can take steps to assure the quality of product.
-MLA and industry will have to investigate how to move the current short term ESTLI to include metrics around quality and whether this creates a need for mandatory price reporting of all carcases sold, thereby improving the traceability of products.”
+MLA and industry will have to investigate how to move the short term ESTLI to include metrics of quality and whether this creates a need for mandatory price reporting of all carcases sold, thereby improving the traceability of products.”

 Michael said for improvement to be made, producers need to support the implementation of these changes from a grass-roots level.